yoavweiss/smashing_book_6_chapter/delivering_ideal_site_performance.md

 [audit]: https://www.webpagetest.org/lighthouse

 #### But I already do rely on JS.
 What do I do?
-In case you're already relying on JS on your existing site, look into server side rendering solutions.
-If they exist for your framework, they will help speed up your initial rendering, even if they can't always help your site's interactivity, if they weren't designed with that in mind.
+In case you already rely on JS for your existing site, look into server side rendering solutions.
+If they exist for your framework, they will help speed up your initial rendering.
+Unfortunately SSR solutions can't always help your site's interactivity, if they weren't designed with that in mind.
+That is because they often involve “hydrating” the DOM - attaching event listeners and binding data structures to it, which can require significant processing.

 If there's no server-side rendering solution for your case, `<link rel=preload>` can help you overcome the fact that your site is sidestepping the browser's preloader, and give your browser's network stack something to do while the user's CPU is churning away executing JavaScript.
+Because Priority Hints are not yet widely implemented, you need to make sure these preload links are either included in the HTML after more critical resources, or added to it dynamically after first paint.

-You can also consider switching to a lighter-weight version of your framework.
+You may be able to switch to a lighter-weight version of your framework.
 Many popular frameworks have a lighter alternative, which is while being faster.
 There are of-course some trade-offs to be had there, as that lighter weight may come at a cost to functionality you rely on.
 But in many cases, it just sheds off features you don't even use, resulting in faster experience at no particular cost.

+Another way to make your JS reliant app faster is to use intelligent bundling solutions like WebPack, Rollup or Parcel to code-split your application into route-specific bundles, and only load upfront the code you need for your current route.
+Then you can use prefetch to download future routes as lower priority resources

 Eventually, consider rewriting the major landing pages for your application, so that users can get them rendered and working relatively